chrisidakwo/flutterwave-php/readme.md

 # Flutterwave-PHP

 A PHP client for the Flutterwave payment processing system.
 This is intended for cases where the payment process is initiated from an API server but carried-out by a web application or SPA.

-**PLEASE NOTE THAT THIS LIBRARY IS UNDER ACTIVE DEVELOPMENT UNTIL AN INITIAL RELEASE IS MADE.**

 ## Installation
 As expected: